6-Definition of the effective area for tension members.

 Common items for table D3.1between CM#14 and CM#15.

-Case 8 is the case of a single or double angle connected through bolts; the value of u depends on whether the connection is with four or more bolts or with three or fewer bolts.
+Case 8 is for a single or double angle connected with bolts; the value of u depends on whether the connection uses four or more bolts or three or fewer.

 U value for single and double angle -Case 8 in table D3.1 for the value of U.